pubmania/pubmania.github.io/_posts/2024-08-13-logseq-customisation-for-project-management-teamplate.md

 {: .notice--tip}
 If you were installing the binary, you can still copy the entire `css` and `edn` from above.
 If you do that, you can directly skip to the section - [Create Templates](#create-templates).

+### Option 2
+* Download the archive from [my github repository here]([https://github.com/pubmania/logseq_project_management_logs_template.git](https://github.com/pubmania/logseq_project_management_logs_template/archive/refs/heads/main.zip))
+* Unzip the downlaoded repository and delete the `README.md` file.
+* Navigate to `journals` directory where there will be three files.
+Delete all these files.
+* Navigate back and open the 'pages` directory which will have 7 files.
+Except for `content.md` and `templates.md`, delete all other files.
+* Now copy the `logseq` and `pages` directories into the directory where you want your notes saved.
+* Open logseq from chrome and add the directory from step above where you copied the two folders.

+{: .notice--tip}
+If you were installing the binary, you can follow option 2 and then there will be no need to read rest of this article :).

 ## Customisations